 Over the following summer, they built a dual-robot caterpillar and brought it with them to Hobart, Tasmania for incorporation into their sister team's (Robosquad United's) Robocup Junior Senior Dance Theatre routine.
 There, they won the Australian National Championships in Canberra, spent a semester as foreign exchange students, and won the Tasmanian State FLL championships.

-Spending the fall in Tasmania meant missing the entire California FTC season, so they took their rookie FTC robot to Denver and won the Colorado State championships, advancing to the World Championships in St. Louis.
+Spending the fall in Tasmania meant missing the entire Northern California 2010-11 FTC season, so they took their rookie FTC robot to Denver and won the Colorado State championships, advancing to the World Championships in St. Louis.

-This website is dedicated to sharing current Antipodes news, lessons learned, and research.
+This website is dedicated to sharing Antipodes news, lessons learned, and research.
 Much effort has been put into the site to document their experiences so that others can more easily follow in their footsteps.